DavidHarrisRid/VibeCode/README.md

 rows so they are always within reach of the climber's three-block jump.
 Each row is bordered so you know exactly where the edges are.
 Jumping breaks the platform above you and launches the climber a few rows upward, and you can hold a direction key while jumping to steer in midair.
+As you ascend the game keeps generating new rows so the level is effectively endless.
+Your score rises with the highest point you reach.
 Keep moving upward—if you slip below the bottom of the visible area the game is over.

 The game relies on the `curses` module for drawing.
 On Windows systems the